danchoi/vmail/README.markdown

 to see if that puts `vmail` on your PATH.

+vmail is evolving rapidly.
+To update to the latest version, simply run the installation command again.

+    gem install vmail

 ## Configuration file

 To run vmail, create a yaml file called `.vmailrc` and save it either in the